LF-digitala-kanaler/LFUI-components/README.md

 # Getting started

-To install Components in your project, you will need to configure your environment for GitHub Packages.
+To install Components in your project, you will need to configure your environment for [GitHub Packages][github-packages].

-First, you'll need to authenticate with [GitHub Packages][github-packages].
-The easiest way is by logging in with npm.
-To do that, [generate a personal access token][personal-access-token] which you use as your password.
-Make sure to give it access rights to the `repo` and `read:packages` scopes.
+First, authenticate npm with GitHub Packages.
+To do that, generate a [personal access token][personal-access-token] which you use as your password.
+Make sure to give the token access rights to both `repo` and `read:packages` scopes.

 ```
 npm login --scope=@lf-digitala-kanaler --registry=https://npm.pkg.github.com